-- Students will learn that acts of kindness can make us and others feel happier. - Students have an experience of using mindfulness breathing techniques. - ★ Students identify actions we can take to look after our wellbeing.
+- Students will learn that acts of kindness can make us and others feel happier. - ☆ Students have an experience of using mindfulness breathing techniques. - Students identify an act of kindness that they can do for someone else at home or at school.